 - Full name and contact information;

 - Model, type , color and age of the vehicles involved;

 This exchange with the other driver should be limited to documentary details.
 Do not discuss blame or admit fault to another driver.

 7 – Gather Evidence

-However, documentary evidence from the scene can be important to a subsequent personal injury claim.
-Investigating officers may get facts wrong and it’s difficult to clear up the record weeks later.
+However, documentary evidence from the scene can be crucial to a subsequent personal injury claim.
+Investigating officers may get facts wrong, and it’s challenging to clear up the record weeks later.

 Some recommended steps to take include: